vatesfr/xen-orchestra/docs/self_service.md

 The self-service feature is the possibility for users to create new VMs.
 That's different from delegating existing resources to them, and it leads to a lot of side-effects.

-> This feature is not yet available yet.
-However, it should be released very soon.

 ## Set of resources

 To create a new set of resources, go inside the "Self Service" section in the main menu: